Why Some Investors Will Never Get Rich In The Stock Market

-My brother, an acute businessman and owner of a construction firm, recently told me he was thinking of putting a few grand into a small, relatively unknown company.
+My brother owns his own construction firm.
+He’s an acute businessman.
+But a while back, he told me he was thinking of putting a few grand into a small, relatively unknown company.
 It traded over-the-counter and sold workout supplements and powders, like whey protein.

 His comment wasn’t a comment at all, though.
 It was a veiled question: “Should I proceed with the investment?”
 He was looking for validation.